MITLibraries/dome-reports/README.md

 ## Process Automation

 A major goal with the project is to automate each monthly production run.
-Logging and notification of production run status will be featured.
+Logging and notification of the production run status will be featured.
-[TODO: Describe the "master" shell script]
+[TODO: Describe the "master.zsh" shell script]

 ## Tests

-A test database is available in the "tests" directory and can be specified in a command-line argument for some report scripts.
+A test databases should be created in the "tests" directory and can be specified in a command-line argument for some report scripts.
+To create an empty test database for this project use the ./sql/drp.ddl to define the tables, etc.

+It is very important to keep the primary database free of unintended test data.
+Bad data can be removed with a tool like DB Browser for SQLite.
+Consider a separate project installation specifically for testing.

 [TODO: Describe and show how to run the tests with command line examples.]